MasssiveJuice08/OAAB_Saplings/README.md

 This patch enables OpenMW to utilise Melchior Dahrk's 'OAAB Saplings' as groundcover in OpenMW versions 0.47+, improving engine performance as opposed to the static models.
 This is no longer possible with the original OAAB Saplings mod since OpenMW's handling of groundcover changed in OpenMW 0.47.

-Alternatively, consider using Groundcoverizer by Benjamin Winger or Habasi by Alvazir.
+Alternatively, consider using [Groundcoverify](https://gitlab.com/bmwinger/groundcoverify) by Benjamin Winger or [Habasi](https://www.nexusmods.com/morrowind/mods/53002) by Alvazir.
 These tools can create groundcover for all the grass/kelp type flora statics in your whole mod loadout, reducing the likelihood of conflicts and giving more comprehensive performance improvements.
 They take a bit to get your head around, but the pay-off is worth it!
 However, the patches included with this are useful.

 ## Requirements: